ritikuniyal1/SMART-MANUFACTURING-HUB/README.md

 ## Author

 Ritik Uniyal
-Data Analyst | Power BI Developer
+Data Analyst

 ---

 ## Project Status

-Completed and actively maintained for portfolio demonstration purposes.
+Completed and maintained as a professional portfolio project.